pensjonatus/flash-fiction/blog/bellboy-attrition.md

 ---
-title: 'Bellboy (Attrition)'
+title: Bellboy (Attrition)
 date: '2012-05-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He opened the door and carried the bags in.
 Then he turned around, but the guest